-Legend has it that Samurai refugees found these spring waters and settled down in the village to heal thier wounds.
+Legend has it that Samurai refugees found these spring waters and settled down in the village to heal their wounds.
 Today a row of inns and local houses are located along the valley.
 In addition to the abundant hot spring water, you can also enjoy seasonal local cuisine served around a fireplace (irori), including simply grilled wild ingredients such as freshwater fish, Sansai (wild vegetables), venison, bear and other delicacies.
 Miso paste grilled on a spatula is also a local specialty.
-If you visit here in the winter, do not miss the fantastic “Yunishigawa Kamakura Festival” from late January to early March.
-About 1,000 small snow huts are illuminated along the river.
+If you visit here in the winter, do not miss the fantastic “Yunishigawa-onsen KAMAKURA Snow House Festival” from late January to early March.
+About 800 small snow houses are illuminated from inside candles.